jaak0b/Z21/README.md

 - SOLID and event-driven architecture - Allowing you to expand the library to your liking.
 - Fully unit and mutation tested
 - Supports dependency injection out of the box via Z21.DependencyInjection.
-- Fine grained command/response handler interfaces allowing for simple use.
-See below for a full list of all supported commands/responses.
+- Fine grained command/response handler interfaces with great documentation.
+- Right now the following features of the Z21 LAN protocoll are implemented.
+See below for a fully detailed list of all supported commands/responses.
     - System ✅
     - Driving ✅
     - Switching ✅